ML for the hKLM at the 2nd Detector: Reconstruction and Performance

-We apply the same training strategy for MuID, but with a combined sample of 25,000 pions and 25,000 muons.
+We apply the same training strategy for MuID with a combined sample of muons and pions.
 The area under the receiver operating characteristic (ROC) curve is used as the performance metric.
-In the right panel of Figure~\ref{fig:results}, we compare the results from a basic MuID algorithm (left and next to left) to that from the GNN (next to right and right), using two separate momentum bins: a low energy bin containing particles between 0.5~GeV/$c$ and 2.75~GeV/$c$ (left); and a high energy bin containing particles between 2.75~GeV/$c$ and 5~GeV/$c$ (right).
+In the right panel of Figure~\ref{fig:results}, we compare the results from a conventional MuID algorithm (left and next to left) to that from the GNN (next to right and right), using two separate momentum bins: a low energy bin containing particles between 0.5~GeV/$c$ and 2.75~GeV/$c$ (left); and a high energy bin containing particles between 2.75~GeV/$c$ and 5~GeV/$c$ (right).
+The conventional MuID algorithm takes the deepest scintillator layer reached by a particle and assigns the particle a score equal to the muon purity of tracks that stop in that layer $P(L) = \frac{N_\mu(L)}{N_\mu(L) + N_\pi(L)}$, calibrated by a training sample.